 At first, we had to develop some group norms to avoid distorting the real issues or feelings of being attacked.
-We had to reassure that if you had bad news or shared the brutal facts, that person would not need to fear being singled out.
+We had to reassure them that if they had bad news or shared brutal facts, that person would not need to fear being singled out.

 Starting out, it took us some time to get comfortable addressing the elephant, but that time allowed for trust to be established among the team and for my direct reports to build trust with me.

-I still have that white elephant and, quite frankly, it has been one of my best Christmas gifts ever.
+I still have that white elephant; quite frankly, it has been one of my best Christmas gifts ever.